sarkershantonu/Automation-Getting-Started/SoapUi/README.md

 3. Security Test Runner

 # Prerequisite
+ - Download and run SOAP UI to make a test case
  - You should have test cases generated from SoapUI

 # Testing command
 (use maven 3.3.9)